Quality and Innovation

 Indeed, it is hard to imagine how world trade could have grown so fast—quintupling in the last two decades—without the “intermodal shipping container,” to use the technical term.
 The invention of a standard-size steel box that can be easily moved from a truck to a ship to a railroad car, without ever passing through human hands, cut down on the work and vastly increased the speed of shipping.
 It represented an entirely new system, not just a new product.
 The dark side is that these steel containers are by definition black boxes, invisible to casual inspection, and the more of them authorities open for inspection, the more they undermine the smooth functioning of the system.

-Although some people like to debate whether the introduction of the shipping container represented an incremental improvement or a breakthrough innovation, I’d like to point out an entirely different aspect of this story: a process improvement step yielded a plethora of benefits because the inspection step was eliminated.
+Although some people like to debate whether shipping containers were an incremental improvement or a breakthrough innovation, I’d like to note that a single process improvement step generated a multitude of benefits because the inspection step was eliminated.
 Inspection happened naturally the old way, without planning it explicitly; workers had to unpack all the boxes and crates from one truck and load them onto another truck, or a ship.
 It would be difficult to overlook a nuclear warhead or a few tons of pot.

 To make the system work, the concept of what was being transported was abstracted away from the problem, making the shipping container a black box.
 If all parties are trustworthy and not using the system for a purpose other than what was intended, this is no problem.
 But once people start using the system for unintended purposes, everything changes.